 My formal education includes a B.S. in English Education from Taylor University, a M.Ed in Inclusive Education from Grand Valley State University, and a PhD in Inclusive Education from the University of Tennessee, Knoxville.
 I also have earned certificates in Evaluation, Statistics and Measurement as well as Instructional Design.

 I am a well known member for the UDL "field," an active member of the UDL-IRN research committee, a contracted collaborator with CAST, and co-leader of a UDL in Higher Education Special Interest Group (SIG).
+I am also a registered service provider through the UDL Nexus.

 I specialize in inclusive education in higher ed through applying the framework of Universal Design for Learning.
 Much more has been written, said, and done in implementing UDL in K-12 education; I am among those who believes that the concepts we've learned for implementing in K-12 do not immediately transfer to higher education, where there are different barriers to surmount compared to K-12.